cass-kul/cass-kul.github.io/_exercises/4-dynamic-memory.md

 - Reserve space for a new array and update the list pointer in `s9` to point to the next free memory location.
 This means increasing the value of `s9` by the size of the array (40);
-- Return a pointer to the newly allocated array (i.e. the old value of `s9`).
+- Return a pointer to the newly allocated array (i.e., the old value of `s9`).

 ``` armasm
 allocate_list:          # Assume s9 keeps track of next free memory location